kevalii/book-o-piracy/README.md

 The above, excluding the translation API key, should be enough to run the website locally by running `gunicorn app:app` while cd'd into the app root.
 This will allow you to test most everything except for the translation component.

 There is a config file for the application exclusively on the Heroku Git repo that is solely used to retrieve different API keys and credentials when the app is hosted on Heroku, so I'm omitting it from this source code.

+### User Story
+Users begin at the index of the site.

+From there they navigate to the translate page, enter a message, format it using the rudimentary editor provided, enter an email address(es) to send it to, enter some text in the from line, and optionally upload a .docx or .txt file.
+If a file of some other type is inputted, the file will be discarded.

+The preview page enables them to study the translation that their formatted message returned from the translation API and review the rest of the form data; however, they cannot preview the translation of their file.

+After the user confirms the message once more, the message is sent off the email address(es) that the user specified.
+The message is then added to the database and displayed alongside other messages on the index page.